-I was my daughter's age at the time.
+I was 9 years old at the time.
 I officially became a citizen when I was in high school and it was one of the proudest days of my life.
 It meant to me that my freedom was official and permanent.
 There are people all over the world still today who wish for the same thing.

 So, today, like every day, I feel grateful when I take time to reflect on what freedom means to me.
 I was one of the lucky ones who got that chance to live in a free country.